Southern Ways – Part 14

 He led me through a narrow hallway, the cloak trailing behind them.
 We passed by several closed doors before stopping at one at the end of the hall.
 Opening the door, the person gestured for me to enter.

-Dark and musty, the room only had one window, allowing in a sliver of light.
+Dark and musty, the room had one window, allowing in a sliver of light.
 Only an old wooden chair sat in the center.
 The figure motioned for me to sit down.

 “Tell me,” he said, his voice still cold and intimidating.
 “Why are you here?”